JHNMACHINE/JVK/README.md

   Synchronize critical methods or use locks (e.g. `ReentrantReadWriteLock`)
   Consider concurrent data structures like `ConcurrentSkipListMap`

-- [X] **2.
-Improve WAL management and crash recovery**
-  Always write to the WAL before updating the memtable
-  Flush and clear memtable only after reaching threshold
-  Consider using `FileDescriptor.sync()` for durable writes

-- [X] **3.
-Use a more structured and possibly compressed file format**
-  Consider binary or JSON formats with proper escaping
-  Implement SSTable file compression
-  Add checksums or magic numbers to detect corrupted files

-- [X] **4.
-Clearly handle tombstones for deletions**
-  Define an explicit tombstone value (e.g. `"__TOMBSTONE__"`)
-  Persist tombstones in SSTables to prevent resurrecting deleted keys

 - [ ] **5.
 Optimize SSTable search**
   Maintain in-memory or on-disk index for faster lookups
   Consider memory-mapped files for efficient access

-- [X] **6.
-Improve exception handling and logging**
-  Use a logging framework (e.g. SLF4J, Log4J)
-  Handle I/O errors robustly with retries or fallback mechanisms

 - [ ] **7.
 Implement multi-level and asynchronous compaction**
   Manage L0, L1, etc. levels to reduce compaction costs